neruthes/archiviation/README.md

 # Archiviation (work-in-progress)

-The best way to publish text with GitHub Pages without allowing everyone to read.
+A way to publish text with GitHub Pages without allowing everyone to read.

 Note: This software does not have a stable version yet.